zealtv/zeal-co-hugo/content/notebook/decivals.md

 ---
-title: "Intermals - A Signal-Based Harmony Protocol"
+title: "the concept formally known as intermals"
 publish: y
 date: 2023-01-10
 abstract: "A simple protocol for describing chord voicings as a signal."
 ---

-# Intermals
+#  decimal + interval = decival

-This is an idea for encoding a chord and/or harmonic information in a single floating point value.
+A decival is a way of encoding a chord voicing and relative root pitch as a floating point value.

 - The number to the left of the decimal defines the root in semitones.
 - The numbers to the right of the floating point defines rising semitone steps for each subsequent voice.
-- useful for shooting harmonic information around as signals in rnbo.
-- You can do weird *chord maths* maybe.

-The possible chord voicings are both limited and limitless.
+It might be useful for shooting harmonic information around as signals in rnbo.
+You can do weird *chord maths* maybe.
+The possible chord voicings are simultaneously limited and limitless.

 ```
--- THE.INTERMAL ---------------
-	  .
+-- THE DECIVAL --
    -12.074   <---- Signal
-	  .

      / \ _To the right_
     /   |> Three additional
    /    |> voices 0, 7,